Sarhul

 According to tradition, Sarhul also symbolizes the marriage between the Earth and the Sun.
 It is an important festival observed by the Kurukh and Sadan communities.
 Among the Kurukh, it is known as Khaddi (meaning "flower" in the Kurukh language).
 The festival is called Hadi Bonga among the Bhumijs, while among the Ho and Munda people, it is known as Baa Parab.
 The Santals call it Baha Parab.
+In December 2025, Sujeet Kumar, Member of Parliament, Rajya Sabha (Upper House) advocated to nominate Sarhul to UNESCO's intangible cultural herigate list.

 Etymology

 Different tribes have their own names for the festival.
 Sarhul is the Nagpuri name for the festival.
 In Nagpuri, Sar or Sarai refers to the Sal tree (Shorea robusta) and hul means 'collectively' or 'grove'.
 It symbolizes the celebration of nature through the Sal tree.